 Obstructive Sleep Apnea (OSA): OSA occurs when the tissues collapse from the roof of the throat while the patient is sleeping.
 When we sleep, the muscles of the body relax.
 In patients with OSA, the tissues near the throat loosen excessively, suddenly collapsing and blocking the airway.
 The patient may experience short pauses in breathing, or in worst cases, unable to breathe at all.

 Central Sleep Apnea (CSA): CSA, being the lesser prominent type, is caused when the brain fails to signal the lungs on time to inhale air.
 Due to this, the patient will briefly stop breathing in the middle of sleep, which denies the body its regular supply of oxygen.

 How does airway centered dentistry treat sleep apnea?

 When children experience sleep apnea, symptoms like bedwetting, behavioral issues, and chronic allergies can be seen.
 In adults, symptoms such as snoring, sore throat, headache, low tolerance levels, lack of sleep, tiredness, fatigue, etc. are quite common.
 As a diagnostic procedure, we evaluate the shape of the jaw and palate, as it plays a major role in airway disorders.

 Based on the observations, we may suggest treatment in the form of therapies, medication, and appliance therapy.
 They will help in minimizing breathing issues, and you will be able to sleep better without any interruption.

-Reach out to us on-call (408) 377-8200 or by scheduling an online appointment, and we’ll be happy to guide you further.
+Reach out to us by calling (408) 377-8200 or by scheduling an online appointment, and we'll be happy to guide you further.